lottemichels/Complex-Systems-Group-6/README.md

-# Complex Systems ePortfolio by Group 6 (Academic Year 2024-2025)
+# Info

-This repository contains the code that was used for the ePortfolio assignment for Complex Systems (2024-2025) by group 6.
+This repository contains the code that was used for the ePortfolio assignment for the Complex Systems course (academic year 2024-2025) created by group 6.
 The code files are named based on the entries/modules they are linked to.

 Project contributers:
 * Djourdan Johnson